§ 210. Annual consumer guide of health insurers, and entities

 superintendent and the commissioner of health, and the commissioner of

-health shall provide to the superintendent, all of the information
+health shall provide to the superintendent by March first of each year,

-entities, and in a format which lends itself to the widest possible
+individual insurers and entities, and in a format that lends itself to

-distribution to consumers.
-The superintendent shall either include the
+the widest possible distribution to consumers.
+The superintendent shall

-information from the annual consumer guide in the consumer shopping
+either include the information from the annual consumer guide in the

-guide required by subsection (a) of section four thousand three hundred
+consumer shopping guide required by subsection (a) of section four

-required by subsection (a) of section four thousand three hundred
+the information required by subsection (a) of section four thousand

 the purposes of drafting and designing the guide, including the